MarkFlow

 Use `\*` to display an asterisk literally

-Modern LLMs have token limits.
-Keep Markdown documents modular—break long files into sections that can be processed independently.
-Aim for 2000-3000 words per file as a sweet spot.
+LLMs have token limits.
+Keep Markdown documents modular: break long files into sections that can be processed independently rather than relying on one oversized file.

 Common Pitfalls to Avoid

-1. Inconsistent syntax: Mixing tabs and spaces breaks parsers
+1. Inconsistent whitespace: Mixing tabs and spaces can break some parsers.

 Future of AI Documentation

-The key is using Markdown where it excels: drafting, collaboration, version control, and AI processing.
+Use Markdown where it genuinely excels: drafting, collaboration, version control, and feeding structured content to language models.

-1. Draft your next prompt template in Markdown instead of plain text
+1. Write your next prompt template in Markdown instead of plain text.

-2. Structure a small dataset using headers and lists
+2. Structure a small dataset with headings and lists.

-You'll likely notice improvements immediately.
-As you get comfortable, explore advanced features like tables, code blocks, and metadata.
+As you get comfortable, add tables, code blocks, and metadata where they help.

-For teams transitioning from traditional formats, consider a hybrid approach: draft in Markdown for speed and collaboration, then convert to polished formats for stakeholder delivery.
-Our blog has detailed tutorials on this workflow.
+For teams moving away from traditional formats, a hybrid approach works well: draft in Markdown for speed and collaboration, then convert to a polished format for delivery.
+Our blog has more tutorials on that workflow.

 Conclusion